Adam Knight

-Adam Knight (born 22 September 1972) is an Australian art curator and dealer.
-He has operated seven commercial art galleries and is the owner of the Mitchelton Gallery of Aboriginal Art Located in Taungurung Country outside Nagambie in Victoria, Australia’s largest Aboriginal Art Gallery.
+Adam Knight is an Australian art curator and dealer.
+He has operated seven commercial art galleries and is the owner of the Mitchelton Gallery of Aboriginal Art, located in Taungurung country outside Nagambie in Victoria, Australia.

-Knight has influenced the careers of some of the most important Aboriginal artists, including Clifford Possum Tjapaltjarri, Rover Thomas, Ningura Napurrula, Gabriella Possum Nungurrayi, Naata Nungurrayi, Yannima Tommy Watson, Gloria and Kathleen Petyarre.
+Knight has influenced the careers of some of the most important Aboriginal Australian artists, including Clifford Possum Tjapaltjarri, Rover Thomas, Ningura Napurrula, Gabriella Possum Nungurrayi, Naata Nungurrayi, Yannima Tommy Watson, and Gloria and Kathleen Petyarre.

-Early life
+Early life and education

 Knight was born in Broadford, Victoria, Australia.
 He was an only child and grew up in a farming community not connected to a power company's grid.
 His father looked after camels and donkeys and was a breeder of tigers and rhesus monkeys.
-Throughout his childhood he was regularly taken to the Northern Territory where his father bought wild camels and donkeys, allowing him to develop close bonds with Aboriginal friends.
+Throughout his childhood he was regularly taken to the Northern Territory, where his father bought wild camels and donkeys, allowing him to develop close bonds with Aboriginal friends.
 Early business enterprises included selling products for a local community, Cherbourg in QLD such as emu eggs and didgeridoos.
 This and his parents' friendship with artists such as Clifford Possum Tjapaltjarri set the foundation for his career as an art dealer.

 He attended Assumption College, Kilmore from 1984 to 1990.

 Career

-Knight's career developed more seriously in the arts when he met Tjapaltjarri in 1992 and became fascinated by the work and stories of the indigenous art community.
-At the age of 20 he sold his first painting after touring around the Kimberleys with Judy Daly who worked with the Aboriginal economic development office in Perth.
-He met numerous artists within these remote communities who were to find fame including Queenie McKenzie Nakarra, Jack Britten, Shirley Purdie and Rover Thomas Joolama.
+Knight's career developed more seriously in the arts when he met Tjapaltjarri in 1992 and became fascinated by the work and stories of the Indigenous Australian art community.
+At the age of 20 he sold his first painting after touring around the Kimberleys with Judy Daly, who worked with the Aboriginal economic development office in Perth.
+He met numerous artists within these remote communities who were to find fame, including Queenie McKenzie Nakarra, Jack Britten, Shirley Purdie and Rover Thomas Joolama.

 He opened his first art gallery, Knights Indigenous Art Gallery, in 1995.

-In 2004 Knight Opened Australian Contemporary Aboriginal Art in Abbotsford, Victoria.
+In 2004 Knight opened Australian Contemporary Aboriginal Art in Abbotsford, Victoria.
 In 2007 he founded the Aranda Aboriginal Art gallery in Collingwood, a suburb of Melbourne.

-Knight's work expanding the reach of indigenous artists continued and in 2008 he commissioned Gabriella Possum Nungurrayi, daughter of Tjapaltjarri to create a large scale installation piece for a display by Jamie Durie at the Chelsea Flower Show in London, 2008.
-This won Durie the gold prize awarded by HRH Queen Elizabeth, who was presented with an original work by Nungurrayi which now hangs in the royal collection alongside that of her father.
+Knight's work expanding the reach of Indigenous artists continued and in 2008 he commissioned Gabriella Possum Nungurrayi, daughter of Tjapaltjarri, to create a large-scale installation piece for a display by Jamie Durie at the Chelsea Flower Show in London.
+This won Durie the gold prize awarded by Queen Elizabeth II, who was presented with an original work by Nungurrayi which now hangs in the royal collection alongside that of her father.

-A new Aranda Art gallery was opened in Alice Springs in the Northern Territory in 2009, followed by Aranda Art Gallery in Armadale, Victoria in 2012.
+A new Aranda art gallery was opened in Alice Springs in the Northern Territory in 2009, followed by Aranda Art Gallery in Armadale, Victoria in 2012.

 In 2017, a show curated by Knight called "Sharing Country" at Olsen Gruin gallery, New York, featuring artists including Sandy Brumby, Tommy Watson, Joseph Jurra Tjapaltjarri, Iluwanti Ken, Puna Yanima and Tuppy Ngintja Goodwin was listed as one of the top 10 Hottest group shows to see in New York that summer by Artnet.